soramitsu/soramitsu-js-ui-library/packages/ui/etc/api/ui.api.md

 // Warnings were encountered during analysis:
 //
+// dist-ts/components/DatePicker/SDatePicker.vue.d.ts:19:5 - (ae-forgotten-export) The symbol "DatePickerType" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Table/STable.vue.d.ts:60:5 - (ae-forgotten-export) The symbol "CSSObject" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Table/STable.vue.d.ts:136:5 - (ae-forgotten-export) The symbol "manualClearSelection" needs to be exported by the entry point lib.d.ts
 // dist-ts/components/Table/STable.vue.d.ts:141:5 - (ae-forgotten-export) The symbol "manualToggleRowSelection" needs to be exported by the entry point lib.d.ts